 Under the Sale and Administration Agreement between the ABIB and the Bank affected on May 27, 1994, the Bank entered into an arrangement to acquire certain mortgage loans from the ABIB.
 The Bank acquired all rights associated with the loans including but not limited to the right to interest, first right to liquidation of the loan and indemnification of losses from the ABIB.
-These balances have been classified under "Mortgage loan facilities".
-Under the agreement, the ABIB and subsequently ABIB under receivership collected monthly payments from the mortgagors on behalf of the Bank and remitted those to the Bank net of an administration fee.
-These have been classified under "Receivables and prepayments".

-As at March 31, 2022, the mortgage loan balance was written off (2021: \$2,941,834).
-Collections made on behalf of the Bank for these loans and outstanding amounted to \$623,359 (2021: \$530,750).
+These balances were previously classified under "Mortgage loan facilities" and the amount of \$2,318,475 was subsequently written off in FY 2022.
+Collections made on behalf of the Bank for these loans amounted to \$442,110 (2022: \$623,359).